affiasco/odin-recipes/README.md

 \
 This work showcases my ability to:

-- Master the HTML boilerplate
+- Master the HTML boilerplate.
-- Create required directories and files via terminal commands
+- Create required directories and files via terminal commands.
 - Usefundamental HTML tags - including headers, paragraphs, images, lists (relative, unordered and ordered), as well as relative and absolute links.
 - Incorporate fundamental CSS selectors - including classes, ids, and descendent combinators.
 - Utilize fundamental CSS properties such as font-family, font-weight, colors, margin, padding, and more.